-These days, of course, a politician might bet on the public’s short attention span, bluster his way through such a scandal, and remain in office.
+These days, of course, a politician might bet on the public’s short attention span, bluster and spin his way through such a scandal, and remain in office.
 But in Victorian Cowtown of 1890 Mayor William S. Pendleton had hung himself by his own telephone cord.
 After Pendleton’s resignation, City Councilman J. P. Nicks, mayor pro tem, served as acting mayor until a special election was held on August 4.

 Fort Worth had suffered a double blow with the Spring Palace fire on May 30 and now the mayoral scandal.
 This brief appeared in the Brenham Banner on July 24.

 Also on July 24 the Dallas Morning News reported that a letter written by Pendleton indicated he intended never to return to Fort Worth.

 This dog-in-the-mangerish comment appeared in the July 24 Brenham Banner regarding Pendleton and his “adulterous intercourse with the Cullen woman.”

 On August 5 the Fort Worth Gazette reported that in the special election John Peter Smith had been elected to the third of three terms he would serve as mayor.
 Not one word was printed about the scandal that had necessitated the election.
 Fort Worth had moved on, just as it had moved on after the Spring Palace fire.

 But in a brief in that same August 5 edition the Gazette reported that Hizz(dis)oner had been heard from.
 Pendleton, already involved in one triangle, was in another triangle, if only geographic: The man with one wife in Fort Worth and another in New Orleans had notified a hotel in New Orleans to forward his mail to Chicago.